Gender equality work

 Gender equality work at UiO has the following focus areas in 2018:

-- Increased efforts to prevent sexual harassment and harassment
+- Increased efforts to prevent harassment

 - Seminar on diversity at UiO with the Gender Equality Coordination Group, deans and faculty directors